Chhattisgarh: Demographics

 Chhattisgarh has an urban population of 23.4% (around 5.1 million people in 2011) residing in urban areas.
-According to a report by the government of India, at least 34% are Scheduled Tribes, 12% are Scheduled Castes and over 50% belong to the official list of Other Backward Classes.
-The plains are numerically dominated by castes such as Teli, Satnami and Kurmi; while forest areas are mainly occupied by tribes such as Gond, Halba, Kamar/Bujia and Oraon.
-There is also a large Odia population.
-A community of Bengalis has existed in major cities since the times of the British Raj.
-They are associated with education, industry and services.
+According to a report by the government of India, at least 30% are Scheduled Tribes, 12% are Scheduled Castes and over 45.5% belong to the official list of Other Backward Classes.
+The plains are numerically dominated by castes such as Teli, Satnami and Yadav while forest areas are mainly occupied by tribes such as Gond, Halba, Kamar/Bujia and Oraon.
+There is also a major general population like Rajputs, Brahmin, Kurmi, Bania, etc. A community of Bengalis has existed in major cities since the times of the British Raj.
+They are associated with education, industry, and services.

 Religion

-According to the 2011 census, 93.25% of Chhattisgarh's population practised Hinduism, while 2.02% followed Islam, 1.92% followed Christianity and smaller number followed Buddhism, Sikhism, Jainism or other religions.
+According to the 2011 census, 93.25% of Chhattisgarh's population practised Hinduism, while 2.02% followed Islam, 1.92% followed Christianity and a smaller number followed Buddhism, Sikhism, Jainism or other religions.

 Hindus are the majority in the state and are the dominant religion in all districts of the state.
-One sect particular to Chhattisgarh are the Satnamis, who follow Guru Ghasidas, a saint who promoted bhakti towards God and against the caste system.
+One sect particular to Chhattisgarh are the Satnamis aka Satnampanthis, who follow Guru Ghasidas, a saint who promoted bhakti towards God and against the caste system.
 Chhattisgarh has many famous pilgrimage sites, such as the Bambleshwari Temple in Dongargarh and Danteshwari temple in the Dantewada, one of the Shakti Peethas.
 Buddhism was once a major religion in Chhattisgarh.

-Islam is the second-largest religion, concentrated in the urban centres.
+Islam is the second-largest religion, concentrated in urban centres.
 Most Christians are tribals from the Surguija region.
-Many tribals stated they belonged to a tribal religion such as 'Gond' in the census, especially in the Bastar region.